patrickmmartin/errorcodeNX/article.md

     }

 The faustian bargain that is universality: since everyone could receive an error code, they may need to be handled to some level of consistency.
+This may well mandate some kind of scheme based upon library, component, etc. to generate standard values.

     #define SCOPE_ERROR(grp, pkg, error_str) grp "-" pkg ": " error_str